Ars-Ignis/ap-manual-to-poptracker/README.md

 - `--author`: The name by which you wish to be credited in the PopTracker pack's manifest.
 Can be manually added after the fact.

+## Additional Keys
+By adding some additional optional keys to your Manual APWorld's JSON, this tool can provide a more customized experience for your specific use case.
+The following additional keys are available:
+### Location Position
-It's also possible to pre-position the PopTracker squares on your map by providing X and Y coordinates in your `locations.json`.
+It's possible to pre-position the PopTracker squares on your map by providing X and Y coordinates in your `locations.json`.
 For example:
 ```json
 	{